 Paper, plastic, aluminum, and glass are all recyclable on campus.
 Please see this list for what you can and cannot recycle.

 Recycling at Ohio State is single stream (also referred to as co-mingled), meaning all recyclables are placed in the same bin instead of being separated.
 However, trash still needs to be placed in a different container.
 Many Side-By-Side trash and recycling containers have been placed around campus in common areas and classrooms.
 Notice that the lid on the recycling side is differentiated to reflect the shape of common recyclables such as paper and plastic bottles making it easier for you to recycle in the correct bin.
-In some areas, older containers are still used, regardless of the signage these recycling bins should also be considered ALL-IN-ONE bins.
+In some areas, older containers are still used, regardless of the signage these recycling bins should also be used for comingled recycling.
 Faculty and staff and students are encouraged to learn more about recycling on campus.